Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: INTRODUCTION

 The theoretical understanding of AIC has developed substantially over the past decades.
-Early hydrodynamic simulations by~\citet{1987ApJ...320..304B} and~\citet{Woosley:1992} established that WD collapse produces weak explosions with modest ejecta masses. \citet{Fryer:1999} explored nucleosynthesis in AIC ejecta, finding conditions potentially favorable for $r$-process element production.
-Multi-dimensional simulations with neutrino transport by~\citet{2006ApJ...644.1063D, 2007ApJ...669..585D} examined the effects of neutrino-matter interactions on the explosion dynamics, while~\citet{Abdikamalov:2009aq} performed axisymmetric general relativistic simulations and predicted gravitational wave signals detectable from galactic AIC events.
-More recently,~\citet{LongoMicchi:2023} conducted 3D general relativistic simulations with neutrino transport, characterizing the multimessenger emission from non-magnetized AICs.
+Early hydrodynamic simulations by~\citet{1987ApJ...320..304B} and~\citet{1992ApJ...391..228W} established that WD collapse produces weak explosions with modest ejecta masses. \citet{1999ApJ...516..892F} explored nucleosynthesis in AIC ejecta, finding conditions potentially favorable for $r$-process element production. \citet{2006ApJ...644.1063D} performed multi-dimensional AIC simulations with neutrino transport, and~\citet{2007ApJ...669..585D} showed that adding magnetic fields converts the weak neutrino-driven explosion into a stronger, magnetically driven one, increasing ejected mass and producing neutron-rich outflows favorable for $r$-process nucleosynthesis, while~\citet{Abdikamalov:2009aq} performed axisymmetric general relativistic simulations and predicted gravitational wave signals detectable from galactic AIC events.
+More recently,~\citet{LongoMicchi:2023khv} conducted 3D general relativistic simulations with neutrino transport, characterizing the multimessenger emission from non-magnetized AICs.

 Recent work has highlighted the crucial roles of rotation and magnetic fields.
 In~\citet{Cheong:2024hrd}, we performed the first seconds-long 2D general-relativistic neutrino-magnetohydrodynamic simulations of AIC, revealing a qualitatively different picture from all previous studies: strongly magnetized, rapidly rotating WDs launch collimated relativistic jet and ejecta up to ${\sim}\,0.2\,M_\odot$ of neutron-rich material---one to two orders of magnitude more than in unmagnetized models---with electron fractions low enough for heavy $r$-process nucleosynthesis and explosion energies consistent with both short GRBs and kilonova-producing events.
 This finding underscores the essential role of magnetic fields: two-dimensional neutrino-hydrodynamic simulations by~\citet{Batziou:2024ory}, performed without magnetic fields, demonstrated that rotation alone significantly influences the ejecta composition, with rapidly rotating models producing increasingly neutron-rich outflows at late times; however, the average electron fractions ($\langle Y_e \rangle \sim 0.43$--$0.50$) remain too high for heavy $r$-process nucleosynthesis.
 Three-dimensional simulations by~\citet{Kuroda:2025iyj} confirmed that rotation enhances both the ejecta mass and the neutron-richness of the material, while producing strong gravitational wave signals.
 Subsequent 3D GRMHD simulations by~\citet{Combi:2025yvs} showed that even starting from sub-surface seed fields, MRI-driven turbulent and mean-field $\alpha\Omega$ dynamo can provide sufficient large-scale flux to generate a magnetic tower capable of a successful jet-driven magnetorotational explosion.
 The convergence of these independent approaches---reaching similar outcomes of jet-driven explosions, neutron-rich outflows, and conditions consistent with GRBs and kilonovae---provides strong support for AIC as a viable progenitor of these transients.